 - The DTTO will specify at least one treatment provider and how compliance is to be tested

 - It will almost certainly include provisions for social care, after care and support

 - A remote monitoring condition may require that the person remain at or away from a certain place at specified hours

 - A DTTO may be served on a person over 16 who is ‘dependant on or has propensity to misuse drugs, and the dependency or propensity requires and may be susceptible to treatment, and the offender is a suitable person to be subject to an order’ (as detailed in sections 89-95 Crime and Disorder Act 1998); where electronic monitoring can be used (section 47 Criminal Justice (Scotland) Act 2003)

-6 months to 3 years.
+Six months to three years.